MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUserMemberOfAsGroup.md

 Get groups, directory roles, and administrative units that the user is a direct member of.
 This operation isn't transitive.
 To retrieve groups, directory roles, and administrative units that the user is a member through transitive membership, use the List user transitive memberOf API.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserMemberOfAsGroup](/powershell/module/Microsoft.Graph.Beta.Users/Get-MgBetaUserMemberOfAsGroup?view=graph-powershell-beta)

 ## SYNTAX